EV Charger Breaker & Wire Sizing: The NEC 125% Rule

 40A — comfortable headroom

 A 40A charger on a 50A circuit delivers about 9.6 kW.
 It's the sweet spot for households that want margin for a future EV with a bigger battery or a higher onboard charger.
-Stepping from 32A to 40A means a 50A breaker instead of 40A, often on the same 8 AWG copper — modest extra cost for noticeable speed.
+Stepping from 32A to 40A means a 50A breaker instead of 40A, and in cable it also means stepping the conductor from 8 AWG to 6 AWG — still a modest cost for noticeably more speed.

 Choose 40A if you drive more than average, want future-proofing, or charge two vehicles on alternating nights.